TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Solutions_Architect/SA-03_VPC.md

 ## VPC Endpoints
 Endpoints are used to connect to public AWS services with private IP addresses.

+**Types of VPC Endpoints:**
+- **Interface** An Interface Endpoint sends traffic to the endpoint services that uses a Network Load Balancer to distribute traffic.
+Traffic destined for the endpoint service is resolved using DNS.
+- **GatewayLoadBalancer** A GatewayLoadBalancer sends traffic to a fleet of virtual appliances using private IP addresses.
+You route traffic from your VPC to your GWLB endpoint using route tables.
+The GWLB distributes traffic to the virtual appliances and can scale with demand.
+- **Gateway** A Gateway Endpoint sends traffic to AWS S3 or DynomoDB using private IP addresses.
+You route the traffic from your VPC to the Gateway Endpoint using route tables.
+Gateway Endpoints do not enable AWS PrivateLink.

 ## VPN
 ### Client VPN
 Add a VPN Endpoint to your VPC.
 You can connect your subnets to this endpoint.